PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 10:44:18
+Last updated: 2024-04-13 10:44:54
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: The truth can free you, if you let it. - Hannah Baker